How to Spend One Day in San Diego + Extra Things to Do if You Have More Time

 Admission and Hours: Prices and hours vary depending on the museum; visit www.balboapark.org for a breakdown of museums.

 Short on Time Tip – What to Switch Out: Get your San Diego history fill here instead of Old Town, if you still want time at the beach.
-If you can live without lounging on the beach for a couple of hours during your time in San Diego, head to Balboa Park after Old Town instead of Mission Beach.
+If you can live without lounging on the beach for a couple of hours during your time in San Diego, head to Balboa Park or the USS Midway after Old Town instead of Mission Beach.

 Shopaholics Itinerary Modification